thaletterb/BLDC_ESC/README.md

   * 1 MSP430F5529 Launchpad
   * 1 LHI 2212 920KV Brushless Motor
   * 1 SIMONK 30A ESC
+  * 1 Potentiometer to act as throttle input

 * Future implementation will remove the SIMONK ESC and will use:
   * L6234 motor driver IC